johnperry-math/AoC2023/More_Detailed_Comparison.md

   * finally, the `.fold`'s result of is used in the return value (the last line of the interior closure)
 * finally, the outer iteration `.sum`s the values.

-It took me a short while to learn how to read this, and once I did, I came to appreciate its relative readability, though I am still not very good at writing it.
-The forms of iteration I'm using here borrows the values, which is why you'll see things like `*kth` and `**object`, which dereferences the things being borrowed.
+The forms of iteration I'm using here borrow the values, which is why you'll see things like `*kth` and `**object`, which dereferences the things being borrowed.

-The Ada takes a completely different approach:
+Looking back at the Ada:
 * iteration over the map (rows and columns) occurs via the well-known `for` loops
 * the second `for` loop is filtered using a `when` statement
 * the `declare` introduces a new scope, much as a closure does for Rust